 The Charles A. Dana Center is inviting key leaders and experts from higher education, K–12 education, equity advocacy, and industry to join us in creating a new paradigm that bridges the gaps between mathematics in high school and higher education.
 The Launch Years initiative is designed to create both the conditions and the tools to enable public high schools to provide rigorous and differentiated mathematics pathways that seamlessly articulate with postsecondary mathematics pathways.

-While the work will begin in three states over three years in collaboration with Education Strategy Group, Achieve, Community College Research Center, and the Association of Public & Land-Grant Universities, it will to scale up after this initial rollout.
+While the work will begin in three states over three years in collaboration with Education Strategy Group, Community College Research Center, and the Association of Public & Land-grant Universities, it will to scale up after this initial rollout.
 By collaborating with K–12 systems, institutions of higher education, and state agencies and policy makers to increase coherence between mathematics in high school and in higher education, we believe that rates of postsecondary readiness—and, ultimately, success—will increase, especially for students who have historically been underserved.

 Consensus Panel Charge